githubzoujiayun/Kama-for-Android/README.md

 If you forget to pass the class in the constructor, the execute methods will return `null`!

+If the response code is not `200` or `202`, a `HttpResponseKamaException` is thrown, including the meta data, stored in an instance of `KamaError` class.

-###Kama formatted json
+###Kama formatted JSON
-A Kama formatted json response looks like this:
+A Kama formatted JSON response looks like this:

     {
         "meta": {